External Ids for FOXN4 Gene

 GeneCards Summary for FOXN4 Gene

 FOXN4 (Forkhead Box N4) is a Protein Coding gene.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is FOXK2.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+An important paralog of this gene is FOXN1.

 UniProtKB/Swiss-Prot for FOXN4 Gene